wix-incubator/headless-components/packages/headless-components/core/README.md

 The `hydratedEffect` utility:

 1. Only runs effects on the client-side (checks for `window` object)
-2. Skips the first run to prevent duplicate requests during hydration
+2. Ensures signals are read to establish dependencies on first run
-3. Ensures proper signal dependency tracking
+3. Allows the effect function to handle firstRun logic internally
-4. Executes the effect only on subsequent reactive updates
+4. Executes the effect normally on subsequent reactive updates

 #### API